 9. (PL/PS) What is the units' policy on the establishment of a unit holding area?
 How do you know that you are operating the holding areas IAW Law of War??
 (1.1, 1.2, 4.1) (AR 190-8, paragraph 3-2, Internment facilities will be established in the communications zone of each theater of operations for the purpose of receiving, accounting for, administering, and logistically supporting DO.
 The operation of all EPW internment facilities is governed.
 The Theater commander remains responsible for the location of EPW facilities; detainees may be interned only in premises located on land and affording proper health and hygiene standards.
 Except in extreme circumstances, in the best interests of the individual, detainees will not be interned in correctional facilities housing military or civilian prisoners.
 Prisoners will not normally be interned in unhealthy areas, or where the climate proves to be injurious to them, and will be removed as soon as possible to a more favorable climate.
 Transit camps or collecting points will receive the same treatment as in permanent detainee camps.
 The internment facility will be marked with the letters 'PW' (Prisoner of War camp) and will be placed so they will be clearly visible from the air during the daytime.
 Other markings may be used when agreed to by the combatant commanders and approved by HQDA.)
-AR 350-1 para 4-14 c (2) and table G-1 Refresher training, dated 0 April 2000).
-Yourd B training is conducted in units for table G-1 Refresher training, dated 9 April 2003, Level B training is conducted in units for officers, warrant officers, NCOs and enlisted personnel commensurate with the missions of the unit.
-AR 190-8 para 1-5 (4) (C), DOD Directive 5100,7, All prisoners will receive humane treatment and that the following acts are prohibited murder, torture, corporal punishment, mutilation, taking of hostages, sensory deprivation, collective punishments, execution without trial by proper authority, and all cruel and degrading treatment.
-Prisoners will be protected against all acts of violence to include public curiosity.)
+AR 350-1 para 4-14 c (2) and table G-1 Refresher training, dated 9 April 2003), Level B training is conducted in units for officers, warrant officers, NCOs and enlisted personnel commensurate with the missions of the unit.
+AR 190-8 para 1-5 (4) (C), DOD Directive 5100.77, All prisoners will receive humane treatment and that the following acts are prohibited murder, torture, corporal punishment, mutilation, taking of hostages, sensory deprivation, collective punishments, execution without trial by proper authority, and all cruel and degrading treatment.
+Prisoners will be protected against all to include public curiosity)